florencegogovor/florencegogovor/README.md

 - 🔭 I’m currently working on ...
 ReactJs
 - 🌱 I’m currently learning ...
 C# / ASP.NET
 - 👯 I’m looking to collaborate on ...
 ASP.NET and REACT
-- 🤔 I’m looking for help with ...
-ASP.NET
-- 💬 Ask me about ...
-Anything
-- 📫 How to reach me: ... https://www.linkedin.com/in/kindeme-kounoudji/
+- 📫 How to reach me: ... <a href="https://www.linkedin.com/in/kindeme-kounoudji/"> Linkedin</a>
 - 😄 Pronouns: ...
 She/her
 - ⚡ Fun fact: ...
 I love dancing